 Why are PS4 downloads so slow?

 The biggest question is; why are PS4 download speeds so slow?
 It seems that no matter how fast your home broadband is, PS4 downloads are much slower than those on Xbox One and PC.
-While some gamers can download games on PC in little over 20 minutes, it’s not irregular for the same game, on the same network, to take hours to download on the PS4.
+While some gamers can download huge games on PC in as little as 20 minutes, it’s not irregular for the same game, on the same network, to take hours to download on the PS4.

 The good news is that there is a way to actually speed up PS4 download speeds, and all you need is a PC, proxy server software and your PS4 to do it.